Informational

 2. Prevent Duplicate Content

-If you have several versions of the same page on your site---perhaps one with a query parameter (like "?ref=123") and another without, search engines might see these as separate pages, causing issues with duplicate content.
+If you have several versions of the same page on your site---perhaps one with a query parameter (like "?ref=123") and another without, search engines might see these as separate pages, and crawl them separately.

 Robots.txt can block these duplicate pages from being crawled, helping search engines focus only on the original page and improving your site's SEO.